uli28/ng-dev/Labs/L3-UI/readme.md

 ![material](_images/material.png)

-Optional: Implement a custom material theme with a [custom color palette](https://material.io/resources/color/#!/?view.left=0&view.right=0):
+Optional: Implement a custom material theme with a [custom color palette](https://material.io/resources/color/#!/?view.left=0&view.right=0) and replace the theme that you have choosen at the beginning of this lab:

 - Use the [Demo App](https://github.com/arambazamba/ng-dev/tree/main/Demos/05-UI/UserInterface/src/theme) Theme as a reference.